vmarinescu/lambda-blueprint/README.md

 npm install
 ```

 Installs all devDependencies.
-Only after running this script, all other scripts are available to you.
+Once finished, all other scripts in the `package.json` are available to you.

 ```bash
 npm run compile